 Camping and Fishing in Kansas

 Before you head out on your fishing trip in Kansas, look over your rig and ensure you have everything you need.
-Check to ensure your fridge or freezer is functional, and make sure you carry a cooler and ice to transport your catch home if you catch more fish than your freezer or fridge can hold.
-Besides those items, pack the right fishing gear, including sunglasses, sunscreen, hat, rain gear and warm clothing, and a life jacket.
+Bring along a cooler and ice to transport your catch home, or at least back to the RV fridge.
+Besides those items, pack the right fishing gear, including sunglasses, sunscreen, hat, rain gear, warm clothing, and a life jacket.

 With an RV rental, your fishing trip will be a little more comfortable!
 After you’ve spent a long day fishing, grill up your catch right at your campsite.
 Then, retire inside to enjoy all the comforts of home onboard your RV.
 Plan your perfect fishing getaway with an RV rental from RVshare.